 Consider your clients, both past and present.
 Could you learn from your past clients that have left you for a competitor?
 What if you knew that 1 out of every 4 departed clients had no intention of leaving your organization at the onset of looking at another provider?
 In truth, not all departed clients were looking to leave.

-In its purest form, Departed Client research helps an organization understand why clients have left their organization for a competitor.
+In its purest form, Customer Churn research helps an organization understand why clients have left their organization for a competitor.
 Why does the story have to end there though?

-When an organization uses Departed Client research to develop insights and strategies that will retain existing clients, the ultimate benefit of such a program occurs.
+When an organization uses Customer Churn research to develop insights and strategies that will retain existing clients, the ultimate benefit of such a program occurs.
 And if organizations are retaining clients, they are fueling corporate goals and adding to their bottom line.

-To read more about the benefits of Departed Client analysis, check out other Anova Blog posts:
+To read more about the benefits of Customer Churn analysis, check out other Anova Blog posts:

 William Shakespeare said it best over 400 years ago when he wrote one of the most iconic lines from Romeo and Juliet: “Parting is such sweet sorrow…”